mearashadowfax/OpenStove/src/content/recipes/greek-grilled-chicken.md

 ---
 title: "Greek Grilled Chicken With Green Beans"
-description: "Marinated in flavorful Greek seasonings, this grilled chicken is served with a side of crisp, tender green beans for a healthy and balanced meal.
-It's a simple yet delightful representation of Greek cuisine."
+description: "Marinated in flavorful Greek seasonings, this grilled chicken is served with a side of crisp, tender green beans for a healthy and balanced meal."

 pubDate: 2024-01-08